 Considerations at the end of the training session

 At the end of the training session, your course trainer will run through the simple steps of disinfection of your manikin and any other training materials.
-You should continue to wear your surgical face mask until you have vacated the training venue and then dispose of this appropriately.

 What our clients say: